ArthurD3nt/discord-bot-docker/README.md

 ```

 ### prefix
-You can add the prefix you want and it's not necessary for you to specify it, by default the prefix is !
+You can add the prefix you want and it's not necessary for you to specify it, by default, the prefix is !
 ``` bash
 -e prefix="your_favorite_prefix"
 ```